Snowflake-Labs/sfquickstarts/site/sfguides/src/improvado/improvado.md

 ## Connect Snowflake to Improvado
 Duration: 2

 In this step, we’ll learn how to connect your Snowflake schema to Improvado.
-Improvado integrates with Snowflake using a JDBC driver, ensuring efficient data transfer and fast updates.
+Improvado integrates with Snowflake using a native Python Connector, ensuring efficient data transfers and fast updates.

 ### Step 1.
 Database permissions
 Now you’ll need to grant the following permissions to your Snowflake database schema: